Achilles Exercise

 Do this exercise during the first few weeks along with the 2-leg exercise.
 If pain greater than 5/10 persists after the exercise and into the next day, delay the 1-leg version.
 Discuss this with your physical therapist.

-Start by standing on the involved leg only.
-Slowly rise up to your tip-toe.
+Start by standing on your involved leg only.
+Slowly rise to your tip-toe.
 Pause for 2 seconds then slowly lower to the starting position.
 Do 3 sets of 15 repetitions daily.
 As pain diminishes and strength improves over a few weeks, perform this exercise with your heels hanging from a step.
 This will increase the range of motion of the exercise and provide a stretch stimulus to your tendon.
 Progress the exercise further by adding a backpack with weight.

 Eccentric Heel Drop